tomgriesler/openmrf_documentation/docs/team.md

 ### Tom Griesler [:fontawesome-regular-envelope:](mailto:tomgr@med.umich.edu) [:material-linkedin:](https://www.linkedin.com/in/tomgriesler/)
 is a Biomedical Engineering PhD candidate at the University of Michigan.
 He received a B.Sc. from the Technical University of Darmstadt and an M.Sc. from the University of Würzburg, both in Physics.
 ??? info "Fun Fact"
-    In seventh grade, Tom won a third prize in the ["Kangaroo Challenge"](https://en.wikipedia.org/wiki/Mathematical_Kangaroo) mathematics competition in his high school, an achievement that is largely viewed as his greatest scientific success to date.
+    In seventh grade, Tom won a third prize in the ["Kangaroo Challenge"](https://en.wikipedia.org/wiki/Mathematical_Kangaroo) mathematics competition in his high school, a success that is largely viewed as his greatest scientific achievement to date.